Before starting the manufacturing stage, here are some basic technical points.

 WATCH STRAP MAINTENANCE OVER TIME

-How to tighten a watch strap?
+How do I tighten a watch strap?

 Make a leather pouch to protect and store your watches.